 The Rose Foundation will convene a third-party Funding Advisory Board to be made up of individuals with knowledge of the Central Coast Region’s watersheds, groundwater basins, and priority water quality issues to assist with proposal evaluation.
 The Central Coast Water Board has proposed a project ranking and selection criteria which is expected to be implemented in the proposal review process.
 A copy of the ranking and selection criteria can be found here.
 Grants will be awarded on a competitive basis, but eligible projects not recommended for funding may be placed on a list for potential future consideration.

-Public solicitation for projects will begin in 2023.
 Please sign up here to receive more information as it becomes available.